dlwicksell/nodem/README.md

 ## Installation ##

-Nodem should run on every version of Node.js starting with version 0.12.0, through the current release (v14.7.0 at this time), as well as every version of IO.js.
+Nodem should run on every version of Node.js starting with version 0.12.0, through the current release (v15.11.0 at this time), as well as every version of IO.js.
 However, in the future, both Node.js and the V8 JavaScript engine at its core, could change their APIs in a non-backwards compatible way, which might break Nodem for that version.

-In order to use the Nodem addon, you will need to have YottaDB or GT.M installed and configured correctly, including setting up your environment with the required YottaDB/GT.M environment variables, or setting the appropriate options in the `open` API.
-Make sure you have either $ydb_dist (only applicable for YottaDB) or $gtm_dist set to the root of the YottaDB/GT.M instance before you compile Nodem, whether manually, or via npm.
+In order to use the Nodem addon, you will need to have YottaDB (or GT.M) installed and [configured][Start] correctly, including setting up your environment with the required YottaDB (or GT.M) environment variables, or setting the appropriate options in the `open` API.
+Make sure you have either
+$ydb_dist (only applicable for YottaDB) or $gtm_dist set to the root of the YottaDB (or GT.M) instance before you compile Nodem, whether manually, or via `npm`.
 You will also need to have Node.js installed and working.

-**ATTENTION:** These instructions assume that the nodem repository has been installed in your home directory.
-The paths will likely be different if you have installed this with npm.
+**ATTENTION:** These instructions assume that the `nodem` repository has been installed in your home directory.
+The paths will likely be different if you have installed this with `npm`.

-**NOTE:** If you have installed Nodem using npm, it will attempt to build mumps.node during installation.
-If there is a file in the nodem directory called builderror.log, and if that file contains no build errors for mumps.node, it built without issue.
-It also attempts to pre-compile the v4wNode.m integration routine, and there might be warnings from that, which won't affect the building of mumps.node itself.
+**NOTE:** If you have installed Nodem using `npm`, it will attempt to build `mumps.node` during installation.
+If there is a file in the `nodem` directory called `builderror.log`, and if that file contains no build errors for `mumps.node`, it built without issue.
+It also attempts to pre-compile the `v4wNode.m` integration routine, and there might be warnings from that, which won't affect the building of `mumps.node` itself.
 If you downloaded Nodem any other way, including cloning it from its github repository, then you'll have to build it from source.
-Remember to make sure that either $ydb_dist or $gtm_dist is set to the root of the YottaDB/GT.M instance before building Nodem.
+Remember to make sure that either $ydb_dist or $gtm_dist is set to the root of the YottaDB (or GT.M) instance before building Nodem.
 In order to build it, while in the root of the Nodem repository, run the `npm install` command, e.g.

 ```bash
 $ cd ~/nodem